The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime!by M.J. DeMarco

 “Until we see what we are, we cannot take steps to become what we should be.” - Charlotte P. Gilman

+On your journey to owning your vehicle, you need to be careful of your choices.
 Poorness comes from bad choices.
 Similarly, wealth comes from good choices.
 Choices are the steering wheel of your life.

 Actions to take

 The Roads to Wealth

-MJ DeMarco created five commandments for everyone who wants to go in the Fastlane.
+There are five commandments for everyone who wants to go in the Fastlane.

-It’s impossible to have a highly profitable business if you act only in the local market.
+The Commandment of Scale: It’s impossible to have a highly profitable business if you act only in the local market.
 To impact millions, you must cover a large area with your business.
 Think of a business that you can easily scale nationwide, and it will make millions for you.

 Actions to take

-Part 8: Your Speed—Accelerate Wealth
+Your Speed—Accelerate Wealth